ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 **Team**: Team Name
 **Year**: Year of season being examined
 **Payroll.Rank**: Payroll rank for specified team in specified season (1 is highest payroll 30 is lowest)
-**League.Average.Payroll**: The average payroll across the league for the specified year
+**Total.Payroll**: The total payroll the specified team is paying in the season **League.Average.Payroll**: The average payroll across the league for the specified year
 **Previous.Year.Payroll**: The payroll from the previous year for the specified team
 **Payroll.Percent.Change**: The payroll percent change from the previous year for the specified team